omob/ayodeji-abodunrin-website/src/projects/wedding-website.md

 ![Landing Page ](../images/portfolio/featured/tomade/home-page.png)

-When Tosin and Ade got engaged, they wanted a website where their loved ones could read their love story, view their beautiful picture gallery, and easily send them wedding presents- in cash or in kind.
+When Tomisin and Samson got engaged, they wanted a website where their loved ones could read their love story, view their beautiful picture gallery, and easily send them wedding presents- in cash or in kind.

 And that's exactly what I gave them!